patrick-kidger/equinox/docs/api/stateful.md

     This is considered experimental.

+!!! danger

+    Really, **this is experimental**.
+Side effects can easily make your code do something unexpected.
+Whatever you're doing, you almost certainly do not need this.

 Use cases:

 - Something like [`equinox.experimental.BatchNorm`][], for which we would like to save the running statistics as a side-effect.
 - Implicitly passing information between loop iterations -- i.e. rather than explicitly via the `carry` argument to `lax.scan`.
-Perhaps you're using a third-party library that handles the `lax.scan`, but you want to pass your own information between repeated invocations.
+Perhaps you're using a third-party library that handles the `lax.scan`, that doesn't allow you pass your own information between iterations.

 Example:
 ```python